MadsHornbeck/react-form/docs/API.md

 ### return

 - inputs - inputs as passed as props
-- isSubmitting - is true when submit is called and not finished in case of async submit
 - onSubmit - should be passed to form.
 Alternatively can be called seperately
+- values (lazy) - all the values of the inputs in the form in an keyed object
 - setValues - allows for setting of all values in form
-- errors - object containing all errors for all field as `{[inputName]: error}`
 - setInputs - `(inputs: object) => void` sets the inputs of the form to the passed object
-- setChanged - `(name: string) => void` sets the changed state for a specific input, this will trigger form validation and the `changed` object will be updated
+- errors (lazy) - object containing all errors for all field as `{[inputName]: error}`
-- formErrors - object containing all form level errors
+- formErrors (lazy) - object containing all form level errors
 - submitErrors - object containing all submit level errors
-- validate - function that validates the form, returns the errors from the validate function passed
+- validate - the function / object passed in as validate
+- validating (lazy) - `true` if the form is currently doing async validation
-- changed - an object with input names as keys and whether they've changed as a boolean value
+- changed (lazy) - an object with input names as keys and whether they've changed as a boolean value
+- isSubmitting (lazy) - is true when submit is called and not finished in case of async submit
+- valid (lazy) - true if there are no errors
+- invalid (lazy) - inverse of valid
+- canSubmit (lazy) - `!isSubmitting && valid`